BT Global Services: Acquisitions

 Between 2002 and 2009, the Global division made a string of acquisitions to expand its global footprint and broaden its business offer to customers.
 Most notable are Radianz, the then network arm of Reuters in 2005; the global network operator Infonet in 2005;

 managed security market leader Counterpane in 2006;

 US IT consultancy company International Network Services Corp.
 (INS) in 2007;

 and Asian systems integrator Frontline in 2008.
-In 2016, Global signed an agreement to acquire IP Trade S.A., a provider of unified communications and collaboration solutions for trading floor environments and command-and-control dispatch centres.
+In 2016, Global signed an agreement to acquire IP Trade S.A., a provider of unified communications and collaboration services for trading floor environments and command-and-control dispatch centres.

 Customers

 In 2005, Global won a multi-year worldwide outsourcing contract to provide communication and IT services to FIAT in a deal worth €450 million (£303 million) over five years across 40 countries.
 BT also acquired Fiat's subsidiary, Atlanet for €80 million which provides domestic telecoms services to Fiat and other business customers across Italy.
 In 2006, Atlanet was merged with Albacom to form BT Italia.

 In 2006, Global agreed a £100 million seven-year worldwide outsourcing contract to provide communication and IT services to PepsiCo, across their 900 locations in more than 60 countries as well as upgrading their network infrastructure.

 In 2008, Global agreed a $650 million (£332 million) five-year worldwide outsourcing contract to provide communication and IT services to Procter & Gamble, across more than 1,100 locations in more than 80 countries.

 In January 2016, Global agreed a £100 million seven-year contract with the BBC to provide its broadcast network from April 2017, when it finishes its remaining contract with Vodafone UK via Atos.
 The deal will see the BBC move to a new, state-of-the-art network that will link all BBC UK sites, including 21 broadcasting centres and local radio stations, as well as connecting to the main overseas bureaux and partners for playout of the BBC’s TV channels.
 It will carry all video, audio and data traffic, as well as fixed-line telephony, ISDN and broadband services.

 On 10 February 2016, Global announced it has been awarded a five-year contract worth more than £9 million, to deliver computer and data centre services to Bromley London Borough Council.
 The contract was won by BT as part of a pan-London framework agreement for information and communications technology (ICT) services set up by Westminster City Council, the Royal Borough of Kensington and Chelsea and Hammersmith and Fulham councils.

-Global also manages the global networked IT estates for Komatsu and Randstad Holding.
+Global also manages the global networked IT estates for Komatsu and Randstad NV.

 In January 2019 BT became the first international group to receive two national telecoms licences from China’s Ministry of Industry and Information Technology which will enable it to sell services direct to Chinese customers.